janetwleung/janetwleung/README.md

 ### I'm an Olympian turned Full-Stack Web Developer, looking to apply my new found love and knowledge for programming to make a positive impact on those around me.

-I'm recently coming off a 4-year Olympic journey with Team Canada, culminating with a <a href="https://www.cbc.ca/sports/olympics/summer/softball/olympics-canada-mexico-softball-bronze-medal-july27-1.6118526?fbclid=IwAR0-2yVk22W2sCX2wy5rKTBkIUQi4pSZ5G4EfKP_nNKt13r0VjttCryNBEs">Bronze Medal performance</a> in Softball at the Tokyo 2020 Olympics.
-After achieving this accomplishment, I am now looking forward to a career as a full-stack developer.
-I attribute my athletic success to my work ethic and the value I hold in pursuing things that bring me joy, make me curious, and challenge me day after day.
-My passion for learning and constantly improving my craft has been one of the key successes to my life so far and I look forward to applying that same mindset to what’s next in my journey.
+After coming off a 4-year Olympic journey and a <a href="https://www.cbc.ca/sports/olympics/summer/softball/olympics-canada-mexico-softball-bronze-medal-july27-1.6118526?fbclid=IwAR0-2yVk22W2sCX2wy5rKTBkIUQi4pSZ5G4EfKP_nNKt13r0VjttCryNBEs">Bronze Medal performance</a> in Softball for Team Canada at the Tokyo 2020 Olympics, I made the career transition by taking a coding bootcamp.
+The technical, analytical and creative aspects of web development drew me in and once I started learning the basics of HTML and CSS, I was hooked.
+I have achieved some of my biggest goals in sport and I attribute it to my work ethic and the value I hold in pursuing things that bring me joy, make me curious, and challenge me day after day.
+My passion for learning and constantly improving my craft has been one of the key successes to my life so far and I look forward to applying that same mindset to what’s next in my journey in the tech world.

 ## Languages and Tools I use: